What is Missing? Explaining Neurons Activated by Absent Concepts: Theoretical Elaborations

 The positive potential can be implemented in different ways as illustrated in \cref{fig:mechanistic_complex}.
 The positive potential can not only be supplied via \textit{(a)} using the activation of another concept $\tilde{x}$ in $l-1$, but also via \textit{(b)} a learned averaging over the previous layer~\citep{Hesse:2021:FAA}, or via \textit{(c)} the bias term.

 The above mechanistic processes work for unnormalized and ReLU~\citep{Fukushima:1969:VFE} activations, as found in many image classification models.
 When relaxing these constraints, there are additional strategies to encode the absence of a concept $\hat{x}$.
 For example, instead of having a negative connection from a neuron in layer $l-1$ encoding the presence of $\hat{x}$ to the neuron $z_j$ in layer $l$ encoding the absence of $\hat{x}$, there could be positive connections to all other neurons but $z_j$.
 After normalization, the presence of $\hat{x}$ leads to the inhibition of $z_j$, thereby satisfying the condition outlined in Definition \ref{def:absence}.
 A neuron that is followed by a symmetric/unbounded activation function, such as Tanh or leaky ReLU, could encode the presence of a feature $\hat{x}$ in the positive direction and its absence in the opposite negative direction, requiring no positive potential.
 Interestingly, the model could even learn to encode the presence of a feature $\hat{x}$ in the \textit{negative} direction and its absence in the opposite \textit{positive} direction.
 We leave the identification of such cases to future work.
 However, once identified, feature visualization by maximization and our proposed feature visualization by minimization must be interpreted inversely to yield the intended explanations.
+Activation functions such as Swish~\cite{Ramachandran:2018:SAF} and GeLU~\cite{Hendrycks:2016:BNS}, can be seen as smooth variants of ReLU, and thus, are capable of implementing the same mechanisms for encoded absences as outlined for ReLU activation functions.
+Since self-attention layers in Transformer architectures can be viewed as a generalization of linear layers, Vision Transformers can encode absences through similar mechanisms, as we empirically confirm in \cref{app:sec:imagenet,app:sec:bias}.

 So far, for simplicity, we have assumed that concepts are axis-aligned with individual neurons.
 In practice, however, concepts may lie along arbitrary directions in feature space~\citep{Elhage:2022:TMS, OMahony:2023:DNR}, giving rise to \emph{polysemantic} neurons.
 Fortunately, our proposed arguments and methods naturally extend to this case by substituting ``neurons'' with ``feature space directions.''
 Concretely, let $z^{(l)}(x)\in\mathbb{R}^{d_l}$ denote the (pre-activation) representation at layer $l$, and let $v\in\mathbb{R}^{d_l}$ be a unit vector defining a feature-space direction.
 We define the activation along $v$ as the inner product between $v$ and $z^{(l)}(x)$, i.e., $a_v(x):=\langle v, z^{(l)}(x)\rangle$.
 Then Definition~\ref{def:absence} generalizes as follows: